 He was telling me about a new work, a film he was making.
 He was talking with people who had been students at Canadian residential schools.
 Like boarding schools in America, for many years Canadian schools would take children away from their families and forcibly teach them not to be Blackfoot, or Anishinaabe, or Cree.
 Houle was asking these students about the places they wanted to be — the places where they felt at home and alive.

 Then he talked about a fellow artist in the show at Mass MoCA.
 He admired her work, and as he talked about it, he taught me to understand it in a new dimension.
 Ruth Cutland created forms in irridescent gleaming beadwork.
 They can look abstract, until you know what inspires them.
 She is Cree, and she was alluding to the microscopic molecules of illnesses that have devastated her people.

 That memory is hitting me hard tonight.
 I am not comparing what’s happening today to the illnesses that moved across the continent between the 1400s and the 1700s — as hard as this is, they were a far greater order of magnitude.
 But I am thinking now about the stories these two artists gave me, and I am deeply thankful for what put us in touch.

 The pandemic we’re in, and the uncertainty it causes, are putting a strain on many artists and museums and creative spaces, small businesses and large ones, and in the last few days local museums have begun to talk about what’s happening.

 Last week Mass MoCA sent out a newsletter explaining how they are responding so that they will have the resources to go on.
 They are having to cut back already, and hard.
+They have laid off 120 of their 160 staff.
 That shakes me.
 And I’ve been thinking about all the reasons why.

 I have known this museum half my life.